Dave-Hughes/eqbrain/README.md

 ## 🤝 Contributing

 We welcome contributions from everyone!
-Whether you're a developer, designer, content creator, or EQ enthusiast, there's a place for you in our community.
+Whether you're a developer, researcher, data scientist, or earthquake enthusiast, there's a place for you in our community.
 Check out our [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to get involved.

 ## 📜 License